Gochang County: History

-Gochang is the town with most dolmen sites in Korea.
+Gochang is the town with the most dolmen sites in Korea.
 Some of the dolmens in Dosan-ri, Sanggap-ri and Maesan-ri are of the southern style, whereas most of those in the rest of North Jeolla-do Province are of the northern style.
 This proves that a wide scope of culture existed in the town in the prehistoric times.

-Gochang is where Morobiri, one of the 54 small countries during the ancient Mahan period was located.
+Gochang is where Morobiri, one of the 54 small countries during the ancient Mahan period, was located.
 The town was called Moryangburi-hyeon or Moryang-hyeon in the Baekje period, then renamed as Gochanghyun in the United Kingdom of Shilla.

 Notable sites in the area include the Seonunsa or Seonun Temple and the Gochangeupseong Fortress.
 Seonunsa Temple is one of the leading Buddhist temples in North Jeolla-do Province.
 It is known for camellias and has a number of Buddhist treasures such as Daeungjeon or the main building and the statue of a Buddhist saint named Jijang.

 Meanwhile, Gochangeupseong Fortress is the best-preserved fortress in the country.
 Built in the early days of the Joseon dynasty to protect the town against Japanese invaders, the fortress has carried on the tradition of stepping on the ground of the fortress.
 A town named Mujang in Seongnae-ri, Mujang-myeon, also has a fortress.
 The south gate and mud rampart of the Mujang Town Fortress are in their original form.

-Gochang is also the hometown of jeon bong jung and was a major stronghold for the donghak rebels.
-Other major jor figures of the donghak rebels like kang kyung jung or kim heong seob resided here during the revolution.
+Gochang is also the hometown of Jeon Bong-jun and was a major stronghold for the Tonghak rebels.
+Other major figures of the Tonghak Peasant Revolution like Kang Kyung-jung or Kim Heong-seob resided here during the revolution.

-Part of Shin Jae Hyo's house remains near a pavilion called Gongbungnu within the Gochang Fortress.
+Part of Shin Jae-hyo's house remains near a pavilion called Gongbungnu within the Gochang Fortress.
 Gochang has relics of Dongjae all over a town called Ogari Dangsan, Sadong, Gosu-myeon, which used to be a home for the production of ceramics from celadon porcelains of the Goryeo dynasty to white porcelains of the Chosun dynasty and throughout the Japanese colonial period.
 Sudong-ri, Buan-myeon has a bunching production site.
 This is a specific type of porcelain.
 This place has been designated as a historic site as well.
-Bongan-ri, Buan-myeon has Kim Seong Su's house.
+Bongan-ri, Buan-myeon, has Kim Seong-su's house.
 The design is a typical house of wealthy families in the region.